bcrabbe/BashDefender.V2/README.md

 This is the release for OSX.

 To install:
+  1. Download Zip
-  1. Open Terminal
+  2. Open Terminal
-  2. Type cd Downloads/SoftwareGroupProject_BashDefender-OSXinstall/sources/
+  3. Type cd Downloads/SoftwareGroupProject_BashDefender-OSXinstall/sources/
-  3. Type make
+  4. Type make

 Then to run type:
   ./BASHdefender